 - Upgrading existing engines to lower NOx emissions

-- Meeting the 2004 emission standards by October 2002, 15 months ahead of time
+- Meeting the 2004 emission standards from October 2002

 Model Year 2007 and Later